wtsi-hgi/yascp/usage.md

 ### `-c`

-Specify the path to a specific config file (this is a core Nextflow command).
+Specify the path to a config file (including the input declaration config file).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 ## Input declaration config file